nullpo-head/WSL-Hello-sudo/README.md

 1. Copy small Windows CLI apps that launch Windows Hello to `C:\Users\your_account\pam_wsl_hello` (default location)
 2. Install a PAM module to your WSL system.
 3. Create config files in `/etc/pam_wsl_hello/`
+4. Create a pam-configs entry in `/usr/share/pam-configs/` for automatic PAM configuration
-4. Create `uninstall.sh`
+5. Create `uninstall.sh`

 ### Configuration

 "WSL Hello sudo" is not a fork of `sudo` but a PAM module.
-So please configure `/etc/pam.d/sudo` to make it effective.
+You have to adjust the PAM configuration to make it effective.

+#### Automatic configuration
+On Ubuntu, you can use `sudo pam-auth-update` to show a list of installed PAM authentication modules, and select the ones you want to use for authentication (which will also affect sudo etc.)

+The install scripts will install the required configuration.
+If you're not using the install script, you can copy the pam-config file from the release tarball to `/usr/share/pam-configs/`.

+#### Manual configuration

+If for some reason you do not want to use automatic configuration, you can configure `/etc/pam.d/sudo` manually.
 I strongly recommend to set password of root first so that you can switch to it by `su`, in case you make some typo in the config of `sudo`.
 Add `auth sufficient pam_wsl_hello.so` to the top line of your `/etc/pam.d/sudo` like the following example